A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization of Android Mobile Usage and Sensor Data

 \subsection{Excluded Studies in Data Categorization}

-The data utilization in surveyed studies corresponding to IP1 (i.e., studies that used AS or US API other than accessibility enhancement purposes for those with disabilities) is divided into three cases as follows: (1) mobile usage and sensor data collected through user studies, (2) mobile usage and sensor data collected through other methods such as developer test, crawling, crowdsourcing other than user study, (3) types of mobile usage and sensor data that can be collected in a framework developed for data collection purposes.
-We included all studies in the data categorization, except for one study ~\cite{san2016gui} for which it was difficult to determine the scope of the data used.
-Next, among the surveyed studies corresponding to IP2 (i.e., studies that used AS or US API of accessibility enhancement purposes for those with disabilities), only eight surveyed studies ~\cite{alshayban2020accessibility, chen2018construction, rodrigues2015getting, rodrigues2015breaking, rodrigues2018aidme, pareddy2019x, zhang2018robust, zhong2015enhancing} that performed user studies and collected data are included in the data categorization.
-Therefore, 97 studies out of the total number of surveyed studies (n=110) are included in data categorization.
+The data in IP1 studies (i.e., used AS or US API \emph{other than} accessibility enhancement purposes) is divided into three cases as follows: (1) mobile usage and sensor data collected through user studies, (2) mobile usage and sensor data collected through other methods such as developer test, crawling, crowdsourcing other than user study, (3) types of mobile usage and sensor data that can be collected in a framework developed for data collection purposes.
+We included all studies in the data categorization, except for one study~\cite{san2016gui}, for which it was difficult to determine the scope of the data used.
+Next, among the surveyed studies corresponding to IP2 (i.e., used AS or US API for accessibility enhancement purposes), only eight surveyed studies~\cite{alshayban2020accessibility, chen2018construction, rodrigues2015getting, rodrigues2015breaking, rodrigues2018aidme, pareddy2019x, zhang2018robust, zhong2015enhancing} that performed user studies and collected data are included in the data categorization.
+Therefore, 96 studies out of the total number of surveyed studies (n = 109) are included in data categorization.